BoolJS/documents/copy.md

 In bool.js there are seven essential kinds of components: configuration files, controllers, business logic code (better known as DAO), models, routes, plugins and views.

+All of them come from a single base object, defined as a parameter in the modules' header.

 #### File conventions

+Bool.js uses the filenames to call classes in the application skeleton.
+Here are the basic rules:

+1. A class is called like the filename, with its first letter capitalized.
+2. If a `_` character is found, is taken as a word separator, and is processed as another word, giving each word the same treatment of rule 1.

+##### Examples

+`controllers/dog.js` gets transformed into `controllers.Dog`
+`models/artist_albums` gets transformet into `models.ArtistAlbums`

+And so on…

 ### Modules: what are them?